zio/zio/docs/reference/error-management/types/failures.md

     ZIO.succeed(input)
 ```

-In the above examples, we can see that the type of the `validateNonNegaive` function is `ZIO[Any, NegativeNumberException, Int]`.
+In the above examples, we can see that the type of the `validateNonNegative` function is `ZIO[Any, NegativeNumberException, Int]`.
 It means this is an exceptional effect, which may fail with the type of `NegativeNumberException`.

 The `ZIO.fail` constructor is somehow the moral equivalent of `throw` for pure codes.
 We will discuss this [further](../declarative.md).